InterRVOS: Interaction-aware Referring Video Object Segmentation: Additional experimental results

-Notably, the model trained on \ours-5K, a subset of our full dataset, achieves the highest performance across all benchmarks, demonstrating the strong generalization capability of our interaction-rich data.
-Although these benchmarks primarily feature isolated object descriptions and lack explicit interaction cues, \ours-5K still facilitates the learning of robust visual-language alignment.
-We also report the results of our proposed architecture, \arch-1B, trained on the same \ours-5K data.
-Despite being specifically designed for interaction-aware segmentation, \arch-1B performs competitively even on interaction-scarce benchmarks, highlighting the generalizability of our framework.
+Notably, the model trained on \dataset achieves the highest performance across all benchmarks, demonstrating the strong generalization capability of our interaction-centric data.
+Although these benchmarks primarily feature isolated object descriptions and insufficient interaction cues, \dataset still facilitates the learning of robust visual-language alignment.
+We also report the results of our proposed architecture, \arch-1B, trained on the same \dataset data.
+Although not explicitly designed solely for interaction-aware segmentation, \arch-1B effectively handles such cases while also performing competitively on standard RVOS benchmarks, demonstrating the generalizability of our framework.

-\section{Qualitative results}
+\subsection{Qualitative results}

 We present qualitative results to demonstrate the effectiveness of our proposed model in handling complex, interaction-centric referring expressions.
-Figure~\ref{fig:suppl_qual} compares our model (\arch) with a strong baseline (Sa2VA) on the proposed \ours-8K dataset for the RVOS task.
+Figure~\ref{fig:suppl_qual} compares our model (\arch) with a strong baseline (Sa2VA) on the proposed \dataset dataset for the RVOS task.
 Across a range of challenging scenarios involving ambiguous appearance, subtle motion, and fine-grained interactions, \arch consistently achieves more accurate and temporally consistent segmentation results.
 Notably, it exhibits strong alignment between the visual targets and the language expressions.

 In addition to standard referring segmentation, our model is also designed to perform joint subject-object inference within a single forward pass.
 As illustrated in Figure~\ref{fig:suppl_app0} and~\ref{fig:suppl_app1}, the model utilizes dedicated \actor and \target tokens to simultaneously localize both the subject and the object described in interaction-centric expressions.
 This dual segmentation capability enables our model to effectively capture relational semantics and dynamic interactions between entities.
 Such ability opens up opportunities for downstream applications such as human-object interaction understanding, social behavior analysis, and fine-grained activity reasoning in videos.